 Image of the Willamette Iron & Steel Works boilers being delivered to the Kiangnan Dock and Engineering Works in Shanghai.
 Per the original caption, the image shows the 75-ton shearlegs lifting a boiler from the hold of the Dollar steamship GRACE DOLLAR.
 Note the Chinese translation of the vessel’s name under the English spelling (Dollar standard practice).
 This image and the one below were hidden in a 'riveting' article entitled ‘Electricity vs. Fuel for Heating Rivets’ by F.C.
 Cheston discussing the merits of the new electric rivet heaters over the standard fuel burner method of the day.
 Oddly, the article makes no mention of the Willamette boilers produced for Kiangnan.
 From the June 1920 edition of the Pacific Marine Review, page 135.

-The image below shows the Willamette Iron & Steel Works boilers in the Kiangnan yard, which provides some scale with the various men and the buildings.
+The image above shows the Willamette Iron & Steel Works boilers in the Kiangnan yard, which provides some scale with the various men and the buildings.
 This image and the one above were hidden in a 'riveting' article entitled ‘Electricity vs. Fuel for Heating Rivets’ by F.C.
 Cheston discussing the merits of the new electric rivet heaters over the standard fuel burner method of the day.
 Oddly, the article makes no mention of the Willamette boilers produced for Kiangnan.
 From the June 1920 edition of the Pacific Marine Review, page 135.

 As the work progressed it was described in an Article titled ‘Kiangnan Dock and Engineering Works Shipbuilding Program And Some Remarks by a Chinese Engineer on the Growing Export and Import Trade from Szechuen Province Through the Gorges of the Yangtsze River’ in the December 1919 edition of the Pacific Marine Review, an edition which particularly focused on China and had a picture of a Chinese Junk on the cover, it states: